cn0047/stash/ed/mongodb/administration.md

 db.createCollection("log", { capped : true, size : 5242880, max : 5000 })

-// Check if a Collection is Capped db.collection.isCapped() db.cappedCollection.find().sort( { $natural: -1 } )
+// Check if a Collection is Capped
+// Capped collections are fixed-size collections.
+Work in a way similar to circular buffers. db.collection.isCapped() db.cappedCollection.find().sort( { $natural: -1 } )
 // Convert a Collection to Capped